oils-for-unix/oils/doc/errors.md

 echo foo 2>& $fd

 #### Builtins

+In core/builtins.py:

+    util.usage('...')
+    return 1

+A usage error is a runtime error that results in the builtin returning 1.

 Builtin has too many arguments -- but this falls under the errexit rule cd foo bar baz